gofiber/docs/README.md

 ## Note

-For more information on how to build APIs in Go with Fiber, please check out this awesome article [on building an express-style API in Go with Fiber](https://blog.logrocket.com/express-style-api-go-fiber/)
+For more information on how to build APIs in Go with Fiber, please check out this excellent article [on building an express-style API in Go with Fiber](https://blog.logrocket.com/express-style-api-go-fiber/)